innovative-educators/ie-techdocs/docs/single-sign-on/account-creation.md

 sidebar_position: 1
 ---

-# Learner Account Creation and Updates
+# Account Creation and Updates

 Once SSO has been successfully implemented, learners will access the IE platform and their designated content by: